Junior wives of Krishna

 The captive women of Narakasura greet Krishna (right).

 Besides the Ashtabharya (Eight principal queens of Krishna), Krishna is described to have married several thousand women whom he rescued from the demon Narakasura.
 The Bhagavata Purana and the Mahabharata state that 16,000 women were rescued, however the Vishnu Purana and the Harivamsa (appendix of the Mahabharata) differ and set the number as 16,100.
+These 16,000 junior queens are all identified as manifestations of goddess Lakshmi, the eternal consort of Krishna or Vishnu.
 Generally all of them are unnamed, however many commentators of the Bhagavata Purana regard Rohini to be their leader, though such an explicit mention is not found in the scripture.

 Before captivity by Narakasura

 The Bhagavata Purana mentions that the captive women are princesses.
 The Vishnu Purana says that they are daughters of gods, siddhas (saints), demons and kings.
 According to the Kalika Purana and the Adi Parva book of the Hindu epic Mahabharata, they were apsaras (celestial female spirits).
 In the Dana Dharma chapter of the Shanti Parva book affixed centuries later, they are blessed by the goddess Bhudevi to be wives of Krishna.

 Some legends narrate that events in their past life led to them being wives of Krishna.
 A king had 16,000 daughters.
 While the king was sitting in court with the princesses, Vishnu arrived disguised as a sage.
 The daughters flocked around Vishnu, making their father angry who cursed them.
 When the daughters cried and begged for forgiveness, the king blessed them that in their next birth, they would be wives of Vishnu.
 In other versions, the damsels plead to others for liberation from the curse.
 The creator-god Brahma, on the advice of his son and divine sage Narada or the sage, himself give the princesses the boon to be wives of Vishnu.